Activities you can do with your cat to keep them happy indoors

 1. Play

-When outdoors, cats have the opportunity to express their natural hunting behaviour, stalking, chasing and pouncing on any prey they can find.
-If they are kept indoors, they will still need plenty of opportunity to hunt, but this can be replicated with cat toys, like fishing rods, and puzzle feeders instead.
-Have regular play sessions with them throughout each day (just a few minutes at a time will do), encouraging them to pounce on cat toys, and try placing some of their dry cat food in puzzle feeders so they can hunt it out.
-Play releases ‘feel good’ hormones in cats’ brains, and if you play together they’ll start to associate those happy feelings with spending time with you.
+When outdoors, cats have the opportunity to express their natural hunting behaviour.
+They can stalk, chase and pounce on any prey they can find.
+If they are kept indoors, they will still need plenty of opportunity to hunt.
+This can be replicated with cat toys, like fishing rods and puzzle feeders.
+Have regular play sessions with them throughout each day.
+A few minutes at a time will do.
+Encourage them to pounce on cat toys.
+Try placing some of their dry cat food in puzzle feeders so they can hunt it out.
+Play releases ‘feel good’ hormones in cats’ brains.
+If you play together they’ll start to associate those happy feelings with spending time with you.
 Find out more about cats and play.

 2. Grooming

-Although cats are usually quite good at grooming themselves, they can benefit from a little help every so often, especially if they are long-haired.
-If they’re comfortable with it, try gently brushing their fur with a cat grooming brush to help remove any excess fur.
+Cats are usually quite good at grooming themselves.
+But they sometimes need a little help every so often, especially if they are long-haired.
+If they’re comfortable with it, try gently brushing their fur with a cat grooming brush.
+This will help to remove any excess fur.
 It can be lovely and relaxing for both you and your cat, and is a great way to bond with them.
 Find out more about grooming your cat.

 3. Training

 Most people know that dogs can be trained, but did you know cats can be too?
 Using positive reinforcement, you can train your cat to do all sorts of tricks.
-From simple things like training them to use the litter tray and cat flap, to more advanced activities such as teaching them how to sit, roll over and respond to their name, training is a fun way to build a bond between you.
-Take a look at our cat training guides by visiting the blog homepage and filtering by the 'Cat Training' tag at the top.
+Training is a fun way to build a bond between you.
+Find our guides on training them to use the litter tray and cat flap and teaching them how to sit, roll over and respond to their name,

 4. Appropriate petting